rfgamaral/eslint-config-typescript-unified/README.md

 ### Semantics (type-checking)

 For all the configurations mentioned above, the TypeScript rules are fast feedback rules which operate purely based on syntax (no type-checking).
 If you want some additional highly valuable rules that operate on semantics (type-checking), just suffix any of the configuration names above with `-semantics`.
+You can read a little bit more about it [here](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/eslint-plugin#usage).

 ## Frequently Asked Questions